asapdiscovery/asapdiscovery.github.io/content/pipeline/_index.md

 <a id="hit-to-lead"></a>
 #### Covalent Targeting

-ASAP is exploring covalent targeting strategies for Cysteine proteases.
+ASAP is exploring covalent targeting strategies for cysteine and serine proteases.

 [🔎 View all ASAP Covalent Targeting data packages](/outputs/covalent-targeting)